Voice recordings and data from the mother ship that carried the Titan submersible before it imploded will be examined, investigators say - Local News 8

 The agency’s mission isn’t to assign blame, but rather “find out what happened and why and to find out what needs to change to reduce the chance or the risk of such occurrences in the future,” Fox said.

-The move is the latest in an expanding international investigation into the implosion, which killed all five people who were aboard the submersible during its descent to the Titanic shipwreck last Sunday.
+The Royal Canadian Mounted Police is also investigating the incident and said it is looking into whether “criminal, federal, or provincial laws may possibly have been broken.”

+The latest announcements come just about three days since the US Coast Guard announced the vessel had suffered a “catastrophic implosion” that killed all those aboard.
 Military experts found debris in the ocean – about 1,600 feet from the bow of the Titanic – consistent with the loss of the small vessel’s pressure chamber, US Coast Guard Rear Adm.
 John Mauger said.

 Those killed were Stockton Rush, CEO of the vessel’s operator OceanGate Expeditions; British businessman Hamish Harding; French diver Paul-Henri Nargeolet; and Pakistani-born businessman Shahzada Dawood and his son, Suleman, who were British citizens.